v-pbartley/openhack-mc4h/Challenge-4/Readme.md

 + Use a Chained & Reverse Chained Search
 + Defining a Custom Search parameter

+## Prerequisites
++ Successful completion of Challenge 1

+---

 ## Search basics
 Each FHIR Resource has specific Search parameters in addition to the [common parameters](https://www.hl7.org/fhir/search.html#all) which also apply.
 See [Searching](https://www.hl7.org/fhir/search.html) for more information about searching in REST, messaging, and services.